Frenzal Rhomb: 2017–2023: Hi-Vis High Tea

 Frenzal Rhomb's ninth studio album, Hi-Vis High Tea, was released on 26 May 2017 on CD, LP (vinyl) and digital download.
 It was once again recorded in The Blasting Room by Bill Stevenson.
 The album's first single, "Cunt Act," was released on the same day; as well as a national run of dates with Totally Unicorn.

 After 17 years, Tom Crease departed the band in mid-2019 due to ongoing hearing problems.
 He was replaced by Michael "Dal" Dallinger, formerly of Newcastle punk band Local Resident Failure – coincidentally, a band named after a Frenzal Rhomb song.
 The band then performed at the 2020 Hotter Than Hell festival, which ended up being their last shows for over a year due to the COVID-19 pandemic.
 The band made their live return at Melbourne's 170 Russell on April 23, 2021.
 A national tour followed in May, including performances at the festivals Full Tilt and Spring Loaded.

 2023–present: The Cup of Pestilence

-In late 2022, the band confirmed that they were at work on a new album.
-On February 15, 2023, the band announced their tenth studio album The Cup of Pestilence, set for release on April 7.
+In late 2022, the band confirmed that they were at work on an album.
+On 15 February 2023, the band announced their tenth studio album, The Cup of Pestilence, which was released on 7 April.
 The announcement came with the release of its opening track and lead single, "Where Drug Dealers Take Their Kids".

-Controversy

-The group has generated controversy for profanity in cover art, song titles and lyrics; for the behaviour of members, on and off stage.

-In July 2004, radio 2Day FM hosts Jackie O and Kyle Sandilands (themselves no strangers to controversy) threatened the band with "black-listing" from the Austereo network after a festival performance in Darwin, Australia in a tit for tat.
-The band had played AC/DC's "Thunderstruck" over the top of Jackie O's effort to explain her late appearance to the audience as the delay caused a further cut into the band's set time.
+On 22 March 2023, Frenzal Rhomb released their second and last song from the album and single, "Thought It Was Yoga But It Was Ketamine".